Moving files between Git repos while preserving history

 sake of showing this tool off anyway, I'll add each file in a files

-(everything else stays the same).
+directory this time (everything else stays the same).

 Let's try again: